-At Cooper and Jordan Primary School, we place great emphasis on the importance of educational visits and visitors to enhance the teaching and learning of design and technology.
-These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first-hand experiences in the real-world.
+We understand how important it is to offer the children educational visits and visitors to enhance the teaching and learning of Design and Technology.
+These visits and visitors provide valuable opportunities for learning through first-hand experience.
+Next year, we hope to invite a DT specialist to our school so that the children can make valuable connections between what they have learned in class and the experiences the world has to offer.

 Penny said "I like that I get to draw out my design and then I can make it."